-4.72 There is a breakeven forecast position for the Finance Division.
-The Payments, Revenues, Benefits and Debt Service is forecasting a staffing underspend owing to staffing vacancies and increased court costs income, but these are being offset by decreased Land Charges income and temporarily increased agency staffing in strategic finance to work through historic accounting issues including the prior years' accounts.

-- 4.73 A cross Council working group is operating to mitigate Housing Benefit (HB) subsidy risks by maximising HB subsidy income claims, increasing collection of HB overpayments and reducing costs.
-The actuals to date are high in the Division owing to HB expenditure which will be reimbursed through DWP funding. - 4.74 The Finance Division has undergone a restructure of the strategic finance service and has commenced recruitment into roles which are currently covered by agency staffing.
-The capacity and skills levels required in the strategic finance service have been reviewed and extra funding from growth has been requested for 2024-25.
+- 4.76 There is a breakeven forecast position for the Finance Division.
+The Payments, Revenues, Benefits and Debt Service is forecasting a staffing underspend owing to staffing vacancies, but this is being offset by decreased Land Charges income and temporarily increased agency staffing in strategic finance to work through historic accounting issues including the prior years' accounts. - 4.77 A cross Council working group is operating to mitigate Housing Benefit (HB) subsidy risks by maximising HB subsidy income claims, increasing collection of HB overpayments and reducing costs.
+The actuals to date are high in the Division owing to HB expenditure which will be reimbursed through DWP funding. - 4.78 The Finance Division has undergone a restructure of the strategic finance service and has commenced recruitment into roles which are currently covered by agency staffing.
+The capacity and skills levels required in the strategic finance service have been reviewed and extra funding from growth has been agreed for 2024-25.

-Legal Services and Monitoring Officer Division - breakeven forecast position
+Legal Services and Monitoring Officer Division - £0.1m forecast underspend

-- 4.75 There is a £0.1m forecast underspend in the Monitoring Officer service owing to staff vacancies and an underspend against the members allowances budget. - 4.76 There is a forecast overspend in Legal Services of £0.1m owing to high levels of agency staffing. - 4.77 The Legal Services and Monitoring Officer Division is reviewing usage of external legal advice, with a view to increasing the inhouse staffing structure (moving budget from external legal expenditure in directorates) to provide more legal services internally and therefore reduce overall legal expenditure for the Council.
+- 4.79 There is a £0.2m forecast underspend in the Monitoring Officer service owing to staff vacancies and an underspend against the members allowances budget. - 4.80 There is a forecast overspend in Legal Services of £0.1m owing to high levels of agency staffing. - 4.81 The Legal Services and Monitoring Officer Division is reviewing usage of external legal advice, with a view to increasing the inhouse staffing structure (moving budget from external legal expenditure in directorates) to provide more legal services internally and therefore reduce overall legal expenditure for the Council.

-Other Service Areas and Central Resources - £0.2m forecast underspend
+Other Service Areas and Central Resources - £0.1m forecast underspend

-4.78 There is a £0.1m forecast underspend in Insurance, Anti-Fraud and Risk owing to staffing savings and increased income from shared services.
-In addition, there are small underspends across Pensions and Treasury and Central Resources owing to staffing vacancies.
+4.82 There is a £0.1m forecast underspend in Insurance, Anti-Fraud and Risk owing to a staffing underspend and increased income from shared services.
+In addition, there are underspends across Pensions and Treasury and Central Resources owing to staffing vacancies, offset by a small overspend on Internal Audit staffing.